ONLINE INSTRUCTOR FACILITATED)

 3 Graduate-Level Credits

-The overall goal of this course is for teachers to learn the elements of the German language and how the form and function of linguistic parts work together in communication.
-Teachers will learn the semantic classes, the nouns and functions of the article, the formal properties of gender, number, and case, the connection between the preposition and the following case, and why standard pronunciation is important.
+The overall goal of this course is for teachers to get an in-depth understanding of the Common European Framework of Reference for Languages (CEFR) and its influence on lessons, as well as how CEFR relates to the ACTFL- Proficiency Standards.
+Teachers will learn to formulate can-do descriptions themselves and recognize their importance for action-oriented lessons.
 The course will culminate with a 3-week final project (Practical Exploration Project or PEP), in which the new theoretical approaches of the DLL unit are reviewed and assessed in the teacher’s own teaching practice.
+The Practical Exploration Project initiates changes in the classroom and helps to increase the professionalism of teachers.
 This course is conducted in German in partnership with the Goethe-Institut USA.